What is PBC?

 When the liver doesn’t function properly due to PBC, it can lead to symptoms that you may not realize are caused by liver disease.
 Some of the most common PBC symptoms include:

-Up to 70% of people with PBC experience itch.
+Up to 80% of people with PBC experience itch.
 For some people, itch can even interrupt sleep, which may contribute to daytime sleepiness and fatigue

 Working with a specialist

-When you’re first diagnosed with PBC, your healthcare provider
+When you’re first diagnosed with PBC, your healthcare provider may refer you to a specialist.

 • Hepatologists are doctors who specialize in treating the liver